ElektraInitiative/libelektra/doc/tutorials/plugins.md

 }
 ```

-The elektraPluginContract() is a method implemented by the plug-in developer
+The `elektraPluginContract()` is a method implemented by the plug-in developer
-containing the parts of the contract not specified in README.md.
+containing the parts of the contract not specified in `README.md`.
-An example of this function (taken from the yajl plugin):
+An example of this function (taken from the `yajl` plugin):

 ```c
 static inline KeySet *elektraYajlContract()